trupti1605/Breast-cancer-dataset-classification-/README.md

 4)PaIn plot

 5)Boxplot
+6)Scatter plot

-By comparing the prediction accuracy of these models, it was found that model trained on logistic regression performed the best in classifying the dataset.
+By comparing the prediction accuracy of these models, it was found that model trained on logistic regression and SVM performed the best in classifying the dataset.

 Tools used: Jupyter notebook